streamsets/transformer-sample-processor/README.md

 All we're doing here is accepting the configured credit card type/prefix mappings in place of the hardcoded list, and tweaking the DataFrame creation to match.

-The `CustomProcessor.scala` file should now look like [this](https://github.com/streamsets/transformer-sample-processor/blob/config/src/main/scala/com/example/processor/sample/SampleProcessor.scala).
+The `SampleProcessor.scala` file should now look like [this](https://github.com/streamsets/transformer-sample-processor/blob/config/src/main/scala/com/example/processor/sample/SampleProcessor.scala).

 Since `ccTypeDF` still has the same layout, we don't need to modify the `transform()` method at all.
 Repeat the build, copy, restart process but, before you preview the pipeline, click the Sample Processor, and select the **Sample** tab in the configuration panel.